llaville/box-manifest/docs/strategies.md

 ## PostInstall strategy

+Never forget to update your manifests.
-If you want to auto-update your manifests, each time your update your dependencies, this strategy is your best friend !
+This strategy is your best friend, each time you want to update your dependencies !

 > [!NOTE]
 >